VladCalo/Ephemeral-Environment-Factory/README.md

 ## Overview

-The Ephemeral Environment Factory is a **plug-and-play solution** that automatically spins up production-ready Kubernetes clusters in minutes.
+The Ephemeral Environment Factory is a **plug-and-play solution** that automatically spins up Kubernetes clusters in minutes.
 Deploy clusters locally using Multipass VMs or in the cloud with Azure AKS - all with a single command.

-**Purpose**: Infrastructure automation for development, testing, and CI/CD environments.
+**Purpose**: Infrastructure automation for development, testing and CI/CD environments.
 This repository handles cluster provisioning and setup.
-For application deployment via GitOps, see [GitOps-Platform-Factory](https://github.com/vladcalo/GitOps-Platform-Factory).
+For application deployment via GitOps see [GitOps-Platform-Factory](https://github.com/vladcalo/GitOps-Platform-Factory).

 ## Quick Summary

 **What it does**: Automatically creates Kubernetes clusters (local or cloud)
 **How to use**: `./build.sh apply multipass` or `./build.sh apply aks`
-**Time to deploy**: ~5 minutes for a fully functional cluster
-**What you get**: Production-ready K8s cluster with networking, storage, and monitoring
+**Time to deploy**: ~5 minutes for a fully functional cluster **Resources**: Production-ready K8s cluster with networking, storage and monitoring

 ## Architecture